Whole Life Insurance vs. Term Life Insurance

 Term Life insurance, America’s favorite choice by far!

-Term Life insurance is life insurance that provides coverage for a designated face amount for a specific period of time.
+Term Life insurance is life insurance that provides coverage only for a designated period of time listed on the policy.
 After the “term period” expires, the coverage no longer has a guaranteed level premium.
 The policy can be converted to a permanent policy such as Universal Life.
-If the owner of the policy decides to keep paying the premium, the premium usually skyrockets.
+If the owner of the policy decides to convert the policy to Universal Life.
+The new premiums will go up due to the fact it has now become permanent life insurance.
 If the insured dies during the term period, the death benefit will be paid to the beneficiary according to the terms of the contract.

-Term insurance is most inexpensive way to purchase life insurance with no close second.
+Low cost Term insurance is most affordable way to purchase life insurance with no close second.
 Just keep in mind in is a temporary form of life insurance.
 If the term period is too short the insured will outlive the policy.
 Outliving a Term life insurance policy means you may have no coverage when you still need it.
 We use over 40 life insurance companies that offer the best Term life insurance rates.
-Usually when people compare Whole Life insurance quotes, they usually get sticker shock.
+Usually when people compare Whole Life insurance quotes, they usually get sticker shock and say “show me the Term policies instead”.

 Additional types of Term Life insurance